BambooHR/bhr-api-php/docs/Api/WebhooksApi.md

 # BhrSdk\WebhooksApi

+Please also refer to this link for notes on security and an explanation of global & permissioned webhooks: https://documentation.bamboohr.com/docs/webhooks

 All URIs are relative to https://companySubDomain.bamboohr.com, except if the operation defines another base path.

 | Method | HTTP request | Description |